Delayed Hawkes birth-death processes: Existence, uniqueness and stability

-\begin{remark} Both initial conditions (i) and (ii) say, in different ways, that the influence of the history at time $0$, i.e. the behaviour on $(-\infty,0]$, on the future at time $t$, i.e. the behaviour on $[t,\infty)$, vanishes, as $t\to\infty$. \end{remark}
+\begin{remark} Both initial conditions (i) and (ii) say, in different ways, that the influence of the history at time $0$, i.e., the behavior on $(-\infty,0]$, on the future at time $t$, i.e., the behavior on $[t,\infty)$, vanishes, as $t\to\infty$. \end{remark}